Giorgi Saakadze

 Giorgi Saakadze (გიორგი სააკაძე; c.
-1570 – October 3, 1629) was a Georgian politician and military commander who played an important but contradictory role in the politics of the early 17th-century Georgia.
-He was also known as the Grand Mouravi (დიდი მოურავი, didi mouravi) in Georgia, Mūrāv-Beg in Persia and Māūrāv-Hūn or Māġrāv-Bek in the Ottoman Empire for having served as a mouravi (an appointed royal official which can be translated as seneschal or bailiff) of Tbilisi.
+1570 – October 3, 1629) was a Georgian politician and military commander who played an important role in the politics of the early 17th-century Georgia.
+He is credited with playing off the rival Ottoman and Persian empires against each other to help the fractured Georgian nation survive.
+Saakadze was a controversial figure and his risky schemes ultimately caught up with him with tragic personal consequences - his son was executed by the Persians and later he himself was put to death by the Turks.

+Saakadze's life is depicted by the eponymous film, which the Soviet authorities used for winning over Georgian nationalist sentiments during World War II, with Joseph Stalin personally involved in scripting it.
+On the opposite side, Nazi Germany named Wehrmacht 797th Battalion, one of the Georgian battalions, in Saakdze's honor.

 Biography

 Giorgi Saakadze was born in 1570 in Noste village (Peli village by other sources), near the town on Kaspi.
 Saakadze's family came from the untitled nobility (samepo aznauri).
 His father, Siaush, rose to prominence through his loyal service to King Simon I of Kartli, whom Giorgi joined in military service in his early career.
 Under the young king Luarsab II, he was appointed a mouravi of Tbilisi, Tskhinvali, and Dvaleti in 1608.
 Saakadze's influence and prestige especially grew after he destroyed an Ottoman invasion force at the battle of Tashiskari in June 1609, thereby saving Luarsab from being dislodged.
 In 1611, the king married Saakadze's sister, Makrine, annoying the great nobles, who grew increasingly suspicious of the ambitious and aspiring officer who had risen from the ranks of the petty nobility to become the most powerful man in Kartli.
 The animosity between the two noble parties centered on the princes Parsadan Tsitsishvili and Shadiman Baratashvili on one hand, and Saakadze on the other.
 The nobles convinced Luarsab that Saakadze was an Iranian traitor, prompting him to divorce Makrine and authorize a plot to kill him in May 1612.
-Saakadze escaped the trap and defected to Iran.
-Having converted to Islam and displayed his military ability in Iran's war with the Ottomans, he quickly won the confidence of Shah Abbas I of Iran and was regularly consulted on the Georgian affairs.
+Saakadze escaped the trap and fled to Iran.
+He quickly won the confidence of Shah Abbas I of Iran by converting to Islam and displaying his military ability in Iran's war with the Ottomans, and was regularly consulted on the Georgian affairs.